 Whilst completing your Foundation Apprenticeship, you will spend time at school, at college and with an employer getting hands on work experience

-We offer Foundation Apprenticeships in ten different subject areas.
+We offer Foundation Apprenticeships in nine different subject areas.
 The areas on offer are:

 Social Services (Children and Young People)